pksenpai/number_img_generator_with_gans/README.md

 ![](DCGAN/DCGAN_first_test_samples.png)  |  ![](DCGAN/DCGAN_latest_test_samples.png)

 ## CGAN:
-- you use labeled data to provide context to a conditional GAN.
+- using labeled data to provide context to a conditional GAN.
-- allowing you to get better, more targeted results from the generator.
+- allowing to get better, more targeted results from the generator.

 First Samples             |  Latest Samples(18 epoch)
 :-------------------------:|:-------------------------: